AVGVSTVS96/astro-fouc-killer/package/README.md

 # `astro-fouc-killer`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that sets the dark mode class on the root element of the page based on the local storage value or system preference, if no value is set in local storage.
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that eliminates FOUC (Flash Of Unstyled Content) by injecting an inline script that sets the `'dark'` class on the document element before the page is rendered.
+The script gets the local storage value or, if one isn't provided, uses system preference to determine the theme.

 This integration has two parts, the FOUC (Flash Of Unstyled Content) killer script and a local storage listener:
 - The FOUC killer script is injected inline into the `<head>` of every page and ensures that the correct dark/light mode CSS is applied before the page is rendered.
 This eliminates the FOUC that occurs when the page first loads.